Occidental Petroleum: Oleum spill

 On Saturday, October 11, 2008, oleum was accidentally spilled at a facility in Petrolia, Pennsylvania which belonged to Indspec, an affiliate of Occidental Chemical Corporation.
 Oleum is a chemical mixture of sulfuric acid and sulfur trioxide.
 The accident contaminated the ventilation system and caused a cloud of toxic gas.
 Over 2,000 residents had to be evacuated for the day.
 The spill was caused by an auxiliary pump power supply which lacked safety interlocks to prevent tank overfilling.

+Bangladesh

+On 14 June 1997, an explosion at the Magurchhaqra gas field in Kamalganj Upazila, Moulvibazar District of Bangladesh destroyed large areas of Lawachara National Park and nearby areas.
+Occidental was drilling at the gas field which was later abandoned.
+The explosion damaged 28 tea gardens in the area.
+It was estimated to have caused 90 to 140 billion BDT in damages.
+The government of Bangladesh claimed compensation from Occidental but it left the country handing over the well to Unocal which later sold the interests to Chevron.

 Colombia

 From 1992 to 2001, the company tried to drill for oil in the territory of the U'wa people, in northeast Colombia.
 The locals resisted, concerned about environmental degradation and fears that development would bring strangers and be a target for guerrilla warfare.
 There also were tribal beliefs that oil is the "blood of the earth" and should not be removed.
 In 2002, after years of shareholder resolutions, legal battles, protests, and a failed test well, the company abandoned the project.
 Repsol took over the project.